mggg/gerrytools/user_guide/api/scoring.rst

 Saved evaluation runs
 ---------------------

 ``evaluate_stream`` creates a score directory when it does not exist.
-When the directory is an existing ``EvaluationRun``, score names not already present are added automatically.
+When the directory contains an existing ensemble evaluation, score names not already present are added automatically.
 A matching name raises ``FileExistsError`` unless ``update=True``; with that flag, only matching names are replaced.
 The caller is responsible for using the same assignment stream.
 See :doc:`the BENDL scoring guide <../user/scoring/bendl>` for a complete saved-run example and the physical file layout.

 .. automodule:: gerrytools.scoring
    :members: